 Patrol is one of the core functions of the Lyon County Sheriff’s Office.
 We have 12 deputies and 3 sergeants assigned to the patrol division.
-The patrol division is responsible for traffic enforcement, crime suppression and suspect apprehension.
+The patrol division is responsible for responding to calls for service, traffic enforcement, crime suppression and suspect apprehension.

 Lyon County has 11 towns: Admire, Allen, Americus, Bushong, Emporia, Hartford, Miller, Neosho Rapids, Olpe, Plymouth and Reading.
 Emporia has a full-time police department and Americus has a part-time department.
 The Lyon County Sheriff has contracts with Admire, Hartford, Neosho Rapids and Olpe to enforce municipal ordinances as needed.